Skip to Content

 via Instagram: @brucesadventuresinsydney

-For the most part, the Frengle is playful and cheerful.
+Overall, the Frengle is playful and cheerful.
 However, they can be stubborn at times.
 This means new owners should expect to have a lot of patience with training.
 But despite their flaws, they’re fantastic companions and family dogs.

 RECOMMENDED: 24 Fancy French Dogs